 Lossless Layer 2 Network

 To ensure lossless layer 2 environment, you must be able to control the traffic flows.
 Flow control is achieved by enabling global pause across the network or by using the Priority Flow Control (PFC) protocol defined by Data Center Bridging group (DCB).
 PFC is a layer 2 protocol that uses the class of services field of the 802.1Q VLAN tag to set individual traffic priorities.
 It puts on pause the transfer of packets towards a receiver in accordance with the individual class of service priorities.
 This way, a single link carries both lossless RoCE traffic and other lossy, best-effort traffic.
-In case of traffic flow congestion, important lossy traffic can be affected.
+With traffic flow congestion, important lossy traffic can be affected.
 To isolate different flows from one another, use RoCE in a PFC priority-enabled VLAN.

 Lossless Layer 3 Network